 We run a series of active/strategic risk-managed portfolios through Altruist, our partner custodian.
 These portfolios may use a combination of ETF's (exchange-trade funds), index funds, actively managed mutual funds, and individual stocks to provide exposure to as many asset classes as deemed necessary.
 These investments can include equities, bonds, commodities, precious metals, real estate, etc.

 While we use a variety of vetted sources for understanding the state of capital markets, most of our core research comes from Hedgeye Risk Management.
 Their group built on the research and models designed by Ray Dalio and Bridgewater Associates, who found that economic conditions could be factored down to four basic scenarios: growth is either accelerating or decelerating, and inflation is either accelerating or decelerating.

-The following chart reflects one of the tools we use as a starting point for understanding economic scenarios from the perspective of growth, inflation, and policy (central bank, Fed, gov't), and how markets may respond.
+The following chart reflects one of the tools produced by Hedgeye Risk Management that we use as a starting point for understanding economic scenarios from the perspective of growth, inflation, and policy (central bank, Fed, gov't), and how markets may respond.
 We should stress that this is merely a starting point, using backtested data against these scenarios.
 There are additional steps, including algorithmic analysis of price, volume, volatility, and rate of change that goes into determining current scenario and how trading is to be implemented.
 We're providing this as a point of conversation to discuss our approach to managing portfolios.

 It's not about "going to cash", or "risk on / risk off"

 Types of financial instruments we trade in our process